spectrocloud/librarium/content/docs/12.5-vertex/02-install-palette-vertex/10-install-on-vmware/10-install.md

 # Install Palette VerteX on VMware vSphere

-You install Palette VerteX using the Palette Command Line Interface (CLI) that guides you for details to create a configuration file and a three-node enterprise cluster for high availability (HA):

-You can invoke the Palette CLI on any Linux x86-64 system with the Docker daemon installed and connectivity to the Palette console and the VMware vSphere where Palette VerteX will be deployed.
+You install Palette VerteX using the Palette Command Line Interface (CLI) that guides you for details to create a configuration file and a three-node enterprise cluster for high availability (HA).
+You can invoke the Palette CLI on any Linux x86-64 system with the Docker daemon installed and connectivity to the VMware vSphere environment where Palette VerteX will be deployed.

 # Prerequisites